Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 For every enqueue, every tree node has to be refreshed.
 Because the tree is a balanced binary tree with $n$ leaf nodes, with $n$ being the number of enqueuers, the tree height is $Theta(log n)$.
 Because the tree nodes are hosted on the dequeuer, this takes $Theta(log n)$ remote operations and $Theta(log n)$ local operations.

-For each dequeue, every tree node also has to be refreshed, however, they are hosted on the dequeuer, so this only takes $Theta(log n)$ local operations.
-The `min_timestamp` variable at an enqueuer node also has to be refreshed, so $Theta(1)$ local operations are required.
+For each dequeue, every tree node also has to be refreshed.
+Although they are hosted on the dequeuer, each refresh needs to follow the rank at each child node to read the `min-timestamp` variable of the corresponding enqueuer node, which is remote to the dequeuer, so this still takes $Theta(log n)$ remote operations and $Theta(log n)$ local operations.

 The summary of this analysis is shown in @ltqueue-perf.